DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-03-11-card-layout-for-application-list.md

 ## Hypothesis

 Currently the [application list uses a table layout](/manage-teacher-training-applications/filtering-applications#application-list).
-We've been able to keep using a table because we:
+We’ve been able to keep using a table because we:

 - combined reference number with name to save space
 - combined provider with course to save space